vluzko/vluzko.github.io/posts/markdown/slutskys-theorem.md

 ---
 ## Slutsky's Theorem

 Slutsky's Theorem is a very useful theorem that for some reason doesn't get covered very often (maybe because it follows easily from other results?).
-It's the convergence in probability version of the theorems about performing arithmetic on limits.
+It's the probabilistic version of the standard results on performing arithmetic on limits.
 The formal statement:

 Let $X_n \overset{d}{\rightarrow} X$ and $Y_n \overset{p}{\rightarrow} c$, where $X$ is a random variable and $c$ is a constant.
 Then: